 Unlike yellow fever and Asian tiger mosquito, Aedes japonicus rarely feed on humans and is not known to transmit any viral disease.
 However, recent experimental research has shown this species is capable of transmitting the West Nile virus.

 Aedes japonicus was first observed on the Japanese island of Honshu in 1901.
 But by the course of the 20th century, the species reached other parts of Asia, western Europe, and Central America.
-Due to its use of diverse habitats and relatively high cold tolerance, Aedes japonicus is expected to rapidly spread in much of Europe and North America.
+Due to its use of diverse habitats and relatively high cold tolerance, Aedes japonicus is expected to spread in much of Europe and North America rapidly.